cbeauhilton/beauhilton.com/site/posts/choaked.md

 One of the neat things in the paper is the first full transcription of a diary entry from John Casaubon, which is the first first-person detailing of esophageal cancer I can find.
+It's the last entry in the diary, and from what I could gather he died within the next week or two.
 It has been transcribed in partial form in [other](https://doi.org/10.1016/j.gtc.2009.01.003) [papers](https://pubmed.ncbi.nlm.nih.gov/28952239/),